akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-11-30
+   - I’ve created a code [`urlOpener.js`](https://github.com/akto/library/blob/master/js/urlOpener) to open URLs of search engines, dictionaries, video search engines, etc. with a search query.
+I also created a mess opener for selected engines.
+   - Added a snippet for css animations using webframes to [`snippets.css`](https://github.com/akto/library/blob/master/css/snippets.css).
  - ### 24-11-29
    - I've code a simple Array prototype in [`Array.prototype.count.js`](https://github.com/akto/library/blob/master/js/Array.prototype.count.js).
 It counts the given value in an array and return a number of matched items.
 If there is no match then it returns 0.